 Not sure which resume format would work best for you?
-Here’s a guide that will dispel all your doubts: Resume Format: Samples and Templates for all Types of Resumes
+Here’s a guide that will dispel all your doubts: Resume Format: Samples for All Types of Resumes

 Now, let’s break this down, see what information you can include in each section, and illustrate it with law school resume samples:

 This one is a no-brainer.
 What you put here is your contact information, such as:

 - Telephone number